-Mr. Aharonian successfully co-arbitrated a claim against a major real estate developer in Los Angeles, obtaining a judgment in excess of $3.5 million on behalf of his client.
-Mr. Aharonian’s client agreed to purchase a high-end residential property in Beverly Hills, and placed a large deposit for the property.
-After the purchaser cancelled the contract, the developer refused to return the deposit.
+- Successfully co-arbitrated a claim against a major real estate developer in Los Angeles, obtaining a judgment of over $3.5 million.
+Mr. Aharonian’s client had agreed to purchase a high-end residential property in Beverly Hills, and placed a large deposit for the property.
+After the client cancelled the contract, the developer refused to return the deposit.
 Despite contractual language supporting the developer’s position, Mr. Aharonian’s client was awarded most of the deposit, plus attorney’s fees.

 Upon graduation from law school, Mr. Aharonian was admitted to the Order of the Coif, a prestigious national organization for top law school graduates.